Rebstorm/jacks.se/posts/rust-concurrency.md

 **Parallelism**, in contrast, resembles having several chefs, each dedicated to preparing their own dish concurrently, thus significantly accelerating the overall meal preparation.

-For a deeper understanding of these concepts, I recommend reading [Iveta Vistorskyte's blog post](https://oxylabs.io/blog/concurrency-vs-parallelism) blog post on OxyLabs.
+For a deeper understanding of these concepts, I recommend reading [Iveta Vistorskyte's blog post](https://oxylabs.io/blog/concurrency-vs-parallelism) on OxyLabs.

 Why are these concepts important?
 Modern CPUs come with multiple cores, and by effectively utilizing these cores, we can significantly enhance the performance and speed of our applications.